First Presbyterian Church (Manhattan): Buildings and architecture

 The English-born architect, Joseph C. Wells, based the sanctuary after the Church of St. Saviour in Bath, England, but for the tower used Magdalen Tower, Oxford, as a model.
 Beginning in 1893, the same year that McKim, Mead and White began construction of the church's south transept, the church installed stained glass windows by Louis Comfort Tiffany, Francis Lathrop, D. Maitland Armstrong and Charles Lamb.
 These were restored in 1988.
 With the addition of the chancel and its new stained blue glass rose window in 1919, the reredos, originally painted by Taber Sears in 1917, was moved to the new chancel's western wall, and was repainted.

 The church complex, which is surrounded by a fence, partly of wood and partly of cast-iron, also includes a stone Gothic Revival parish house or "South Wing" at 7 West 11th Street, which includes the Alexander Chapel added in 1937, with stained glass windows on Scottish themes.
 The interiors of the rooms in the South Wing were significantly renovated and remodeled in the 1990s, and many of the rooms are available for rental.
-On the north side of the complex is the Church House at 12 West 12th Street, the Mellin Macnab Building, built in 1958-60, and designed by Edgar Tafel, who apprenticed under Frank Lloyd Wright.
+On the north side of the complex is the Church House at 12 West 12th Street, the Mellin Macnab Building, built in 1958–60, and designed by Edgar Tafel, who apprenticed under Frank Lloyd Wright.
 Tafel's design combined Prairie School influences with the Gothic style of the sanctuary, and has been called "a fine example of contemporary design ... used intelligently, to bring a much needed contemporary building into harmony with a neighborhood."
 Tafel's design won an award from the Fifth Avenue Association.

-Pipe organs
+Music

 The church commissioned two pipe organs from organ-builder Sebastian M. Glück.
 The smaller of the two instruments, known as the Rees Jones Memorial Pipe Organ, is in the Georgian English style and was installed in Alexander Chapel in 2003.
 The mammoth IV-manual, 93-rank sanctuary organ was completed in 2009.
 It is a comprehensive symphonic instrument that also incorporates elements from historic schools of organbuilding, notably its "Werck" division based upon a 32' Quintadehn, and its high-pressure Tuba division.
 The organs are used for recitals, teaching and oratorios with orchestra, in addition to their regular use for church services.

+Contralto Amy Ellerman, known for her recording career with Thomas Edison, was employed as a singer at the church for twenty-six years during the first half of the twentieth century.